arunsammit/Machine-Learning-Algorithm-Implementation/README.md

 ### Assignment 2:
 Contains implementation for Logistic Regression and ID3 decision tree algorithm for multi-class classification.
 After implementing both the algorithms 3-fold-cross validation is performed and mean accuracy, precision and recall (mean-macro accuracy, mean-macro precision and mean-macro recall in case of decision tree multi class classifier) are calculated and compared with the implementations of scikit-learn package.
 ### Assignment 3:
+1. Converted the Document Term Matrix (DTM) to TF-IDF matrix.
+Normalized the TF-IDF matrix by using L2 norm.
-1. Implemented Agglomerative Clustering algorithm for obtaining 8 clusters of documents from Religious text dataset.
-Used single linkage strategy to join clusters
+2. Implemented Agglomerative Clustering algorithm for obtaining 8 clusters of documents from Religious text dataset.
+Used single linkage strategy to join clusters.
-2. Implemented K-means clustering algorithm to obtin k=8 clusters.
+3. Implemented K-means clustering algorithm to obtin k=8 clusters.(Used cosine similarity in both K-means and Agglomerative Clustering Algorithm).
-3. Reduced the counts of attribute to 100 using Principal Component Analysis (for this part used implementation of PCA from scikit-learn library.
+4. Reduced the counts of attribute to 100 using Principal Component Analysis (for this part used implementation of PCA from scikit-learn library.
-4. Again used Agglomerative Clustering algorithm and K-means algorithm to find the clusters using reduced set of features.
+5. Again used Agglomerative Clustering algorithm and K-means algorithm to find the clusters using reduced set of features.